angelfish dominance

 Reduce The Amount Of Water That Is Renewed

-Any sort of major water renewal above 25 percent increases aggression in angelfish for a prolonged period.
+Any major water renewal above 25 percent increases aggression in angelfish for a prolonged period.

 Place The Tank In An Idle Room

-Busy rooms or places where the lights are inconsistent or frequently changed are bad.
+Busy rooms or places with inconsistent or frequently changed lights are problematic.
 Angelfish will be confused to the point of aggression.

 Add Plenty Of Plants